 do whatever you need to start the service.
 This code may start other scopes it depends on.
 Note that if the scope is already running, service simply returns its existing service object.

-await no_more_dependents() (subordinate task) or wait for SIGTERM (daemon main task) or terminate (main task’s job is done)
+call await scope.no_more_dependents() (subordinate task) or wait for SIGTERM (daemon main task) or terminate (main task’s job is done)

 cleanly stop your service.

-If no_more_dependents is not used, the scope will be cancelled.
+If no_more_dependents is not used, your code will be cancelled instead.

 Release history Release notifications | RSS feed